 Judgement is required in determining whether deferred tax assets are recognised on the statement of financial position.
 Deferred tax assets, including those arising from un-utilised tax losses require management to assess the likelihood that the Group will generate taxable earnings in future periods, in order to utilise recognised deferred tax assets.
 Estimates of future taxable income are based on forecast cash flows from operations and the application of existing tax laws in each jurisdiction.
-To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Group to realise the net deferred tax assets recorded at the reporting date could be impacted.
-At balance date the net deferred tax assets are not recognised on the statement of financial position.
+To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Group to realise the net deferred tax assets are not recognised on the statement of financial position.